-Byron is an experienced leader with over ten years of proven success in delivering project management, strategy, and process improvement initiatives among top Fortune 500, government, healthcare, and nonprofit organizations.
-He is currently working on projects such as Workforce of the Future and Academic/Classroom Scheduling Re-alignment for the institute.
+Byron is a consultant with Georgia Tech Strategic Consulting with over ten years of experience in delivering organizational development, employee engagement, and change management initiatives among top Fortune 500, government, healthcare, and nonprofit organizations.
+He currently serves as the competency lead for team development and staff engagement programs that advance organizational effectiveness across the Institute.

 John is a Program and Portfolio Manager II for Georgia Tech Strategic Consulting, and is responsible for Technology Governance on Enterprise level technology investment projects.
 He brings over 30 years of IT experience to this role with a focus on Project/Program Management, Planning, Budgeting, Governance and Cost Control.